microsoft/griffel/packages/eslint-plugin/src/rules/no-shorthands.md

 ## Rule Details

-Griffel does not support usage of CSS shorthands, [microsoft/griffel#30](https://github.com/microsoft/griffel/issues/30#issuecomment-1045959297).
+The latest versions of Griffel supports CSS shorthand properties.
+However, some of the shorthands are not supported: borderColor, borderStyle & borderWidth.

-This is enforced by typings, but there are cases when they don't work as expected [microsoft/griffel#78](https://github.com/microsoft/griffel/issues/78).
+Unsupported CSS shorthands are enforced by typings, but there are cases when they don't work as expected [microsoft/griffel#78](https://github.com/microsoft/griffel/issues/78).

 Examples of **incorrect** code for this rule: